aananditagupta/gilded-rose/README.md

 # Gilded Rose

-### Guidance Notes

-- Clone or fork this repo, and do this exercise in any of the available languages that you are most comfortable using.
-- There is no time limit to this exercise, but try to time box it for yourself to avoid spending an inordinate amount of effort on it.
-- A history of git commits will be very helpful when we go on to discuss the exercise.
-- This exercise is about sparking a conversation, not about the "best" technical implementation.

-### Additional notes for Junior developers

-- You are not required to finish this exercise.
-- Your approach to the problem is more interesting to us than a solution.
-- This is mostly a refactoring exercise - you do not need to have any reverence for the current implementation!

-### Requirements Specification

 Hi and welcome to team Gilded Rose.

 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We have a system in place that updates our inventory for us.
 It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.
 Your task is to add the new feature to our system so that we can begin selling a new category of items.
 First an introduction to our system: